Helen O'Leary: Awards and recognition

 O'Leary's art has been honored with the Rome Prize (American Academy in Rome, (2018–9), fellowships from the Civitella Ranieri Foundation (2021), Guggenheim Foundation (2010), Sam and Adele Golden Foundation (2017), MacDowell Colony (2016) and Centre Culturel Irlandaise (2010), and awards from Culture Ireland (2015) and the Joan Mitchell (1999) and Pollock-Krasner (1989, 1996) foundations.
 In 2013, Penn State University awarded her a Faculty Scholar Medal for Outstanding Achievement in the arts and humanities.
 She has also received grants from the Arts Council of Ireland, and residencies from Yaddo, the Joan Mitchell Center, the Tyrone Guthrie Centre (Ireland), Fundacion Valparaiso (Spain), and the Skowhegan School of Painting and Sculpture.
 She has been a visiting artist at National College of Art and Design, GMT Galway and the University of Limerick (all Ireland), and the Victoria College of the Arts (Australia), in addition to universities in the United States.

-O'Leary received a Hennessy Purchase Prize for the Irish Museum of Modern Art (IMMA) in 2018 and a purchase award from the American Academy of Arts and Letters in 2017; her work has been acquired by a number of public collections, including those of the Ballinglen Foundation, National Gallery of Ireland, the Girls' Club, and University of Maine, among others.American Academy of Arts and Letters.
-"2017 Art Award Winners," Announcements.
-Retrieved March 25, 2019.
+O'Leary received a Hennessy Purchase Prize for the Irish Museum of Modern Art (IMMA) in 2018 and a purchase award from the American Academy of Arts and Letters in 2017; her work has been acquired by a number of public collections, including those of the Ballinglen Foundation, National Gallery of Ireland, the Girls' Club, and University of Maine, among others.
 It was also included in the Gallery of Modern Art (GoMA) Glasgow exhibit and book, An Leabhar Mór (The Great Book of Gaelic) (2002–3).